funinkina/portfolio/content/blog/analyzing_mcp_hype.md

 ```

 ## Client Setup
 Our client here is the Claude Desktop App.
 Claude desktop is great for this usecase because it has a built in MCP client support.
 The desktop will connect to our MCP server and will automatically give us a list of available tools.
-This will enable claude to directly connect to Ghidra and perform all sorts and analysis and debugging for us.
+This will enable Claude to directly connect to Ghidra and perform all sorts of analysis and debugging for us.

 Using the MCP client is very simple.
-Just start by entering the prompt in claude on what you want to achieve.
+Just start by entering the prompt in Claude on what you want to achieve.
 The LLM is smart enough to figure out which tools and functions need to be called and what to do with the output.
 One of the most powerful features of MCP is that it allows you to chain multiple tools together.
 This means you can use the output of one tool as the input for another tool, creating a seamless workflow.
 In this example, we can ask Claude to find the `main` function in the application and rename all the methods based on their functionality.
 Let's go through the steps performed by the MCP and Claude.

 ### Calling `search_function_by_name`